miketabb33/michaels-articles/articles/oauth.md

 The client may not know when the token has expired, clients are not supposed to read an access token.

 ### The Problem With Local Validation
-It’s the APIs job to make sure it does not respond if an access token has been revoked.
+It’s the API's job to make sure it does not respond if an access token has been revoked.
 If a token becomes invalid due to a reason other than expiration, the JWT will not know about it.
 Only Remote Token Introspection can the real time status of an access token.
-Local Validation 100% depends on the data in the JWT to know if a token is valid.
+Local Validation 100% depends on the data in the JWT to know if a token is valid. (review use of apostrophes ex: API's)

 ### Token Lifetime Considerations
 Tokens with long lifetimes need Remote Token Introspection more often because there is more of a chance that the token has become invalid between issue time and expiration time.
 Shorter token lifetimes have less of a chance that the token was invalidated between issue time and expiration time, the time is shorter.